Raigyo/laravel-api/readme.md

 ### Heroku app

-Create a new app on Keroku
+Create a new app on Keroku.

 Link your app to the git repo (production branch), so you could synchronise your repo with Heroku

 ### Env variables